gsi-ee/go4/etc/win32/README.txt

 - Open in Windows Explorer folder, where package was extracted
 - Double click on "go4.bat" script to start gui
 - Main windows should appear.
-One can use "Connect to running server" button for connection with analysism, running in server mode.
+One can use "Connect to running server" button for connection with analysis, running in server mode.
 - Go4 GUI in Windows has same functionality as in Linux beside two things:
     * there is no possibility to create user gui (yet)
     * analysis should be started outside gui in command prompt